Emanuel Swedenborg: Later life

-In the summer of 1771, he traveled to London.
+In the summer of 1771, he travelled to London.
 Shortly before Christmas, he had a stroke and was partially paralyzed and confined to bed.
 His health improved somewhat, but he died in 1772.
 There are several accounts of his last months, made by those with whom he stayed and by Arvid Ferelius, a pastor of the Swedish Church in London, who visited him several times.

 There is evidence that Swedenborg wrote a letter to John Wesley, the founder of Methodism, in February.
 Swedenborg said that he had been told in the world of spirits that Wesley wanted to speak with him.
 Wesley, startled since he had not told anyone of his interest in Swedenborg, replied that he was going on a journey for six months and would contact Swedenborg on his return.
 Swedenborg replied that would be too late since Swedenborg would be going to the spiritual world for the last time on March 29.
 (Wesley later read and commented extensively on Swedenborg's work.)
 Swedenborg's landlord's servant girl, Elizabeth Reynolds, also said that Swedenborg had predicted the date and that he was as happy about it as if he was "going on holiday or to some merrymaking":